atlasphp/Atlas.Table/docs/reading.md

 ## Query Construction

-The `Table::select()` method returns a query object that you access to all the underlying SQL query methods.
+The `Table::select()` method returns a query object that gives access to all the underlying SQL query methods.
 See the [query system](/dymaxion/query) documentation for more information.